Fedora Parkmann

 Book Chapters

-Katarína Mašterová, “The Archive in Transition: Reframing Josef Sudek’s Photographic Reproductions of Art”, in: Geraldine A. Johnson – Deborah Schultz (eds.), Photo Archives and the Place of Photography, London: Routledge 2023 (accepted for publication)
+Katarína Mašterová, “The Archive in Transition: Reframing Josef Sudek’s Photographic Reproductions of Art”, in: Geraldine A. Johnson – Deborah Schultz (eds.), Photo Archives and the Place of Photography, London: Routledge 2025 (in print)

 Katarína Mašterová, “Jan Svoboda – ein Fotograf unter Künstler:innen”, in: Frédéric Bussmann – Philipp Freytag (eds.), Zwischen Avantgarde und Repression.
 Tschechische Fotografie 1948–1968, Dresden: Sandstein Verlag, 2022, pp. 128–135